 Post-Traumatic Stress Injury Post-Traumatic Stress Disorder has been a recognized medical condition for many years.
 I co-sponsored this legislation to change the name to Post-Traumatic Stress Injury.
 This was part of a national initiative spearheaded by the US Department of Veterans Affairs so as to destigmatize this ailment.
 Altering the name will not change the injury but rather helps recognize that this is an injury and like any other injury is something from which an injured person can recover.
 This bill recognizes that many Alaskan service members and veterans suffer from and then recover from Post-Traumatic Stress Injury.

 Exempting Military Spouses from Driver Licensing Requirements Our military members come from and go all over the United States to serve.
 Many members of the armed forces choose to maintain permanent residency in their home states.
 They continue to vote in their home state elections and retain their home state drivers’ licenses while serving in Alaska.
 Until we passed legislation in 2014, the spouses of our service members were not able to do the same, thus creating an unnecessary hardship on military families serving in Alaska.
-I am proud to say that I sponsored this legislation that helped correct that hardship.
+I am proud to say that I co-sponsored this legislation that helped alleviate that hardship.

 Occupational Licenses for Military Personnel This is an act authorizing a waiver for active duty military service personnel of continuing education requirements for renewal of occupational licenses.
-This bill is important for deployed service members who hold a professional license.
+This bill is important for deployed service members who hold an occupational license.
 It provides a waiver so that an active duty service member does not lose his or her license just because continuing education classes are not readily available during deployment.
 I was a co-sponsor of this bill.

 PERS Credit for Military Service Our military men and women have bravely served their country.
 Afterwards many of them choose a career further involved in serving the public by becoming peace officers or firefighters.
 This law made a slight modification to our state retirement rules by allowing these selfless veterans to qualify for normal retirement benefits.
 This was a simple change but a big statement of recognition of their service and sacrifice.
 I was a co-sponsor of this legislation.